-- · A user pressing the RESET button. - The on-board debugger pulling the #RESET pin low. - · An external debugger pulling the #RESET pin low.
+- A user pressing the RESET button - The on-board debugger pulling the #RESET pin low - · An external debugger pulling the #RESET pin low

-In addition to the reset sources mentioned above, a reset to the EFR32 will also be issued during Board Controller boot-up.
-This means that removing power to the Board Controller (plugging out the J-Link USB cable) will not generate a reset, but plugging the cable back in will, as the Board Controller boots up.
+In addition to the reset sources mentioned above, a reset to the EFR32 will also be issued during board controller boot-up.
+This means that removing power to the board controller (unplugging the J-Link USB cable) will not generate a reset, but plugging the cable back in will, as the board controller boots up.